Outlaw distributions and locally decodable codes

 |Organisation||Algorithms and Complexity|

 Briët, J, Zeev Dvir, & Sivakanth Gopi.
 (2017).
 Outlaw distributions and locally decodable codes.
-In Proceedings of ITCS.
+In Innovations in Theoretical Computer Science Conference.